Worker classification and AB 5 FAQS (Frequently Asked Questions)

 In addition, the employee's W-2 reports the employee's withholdings for federal income taxes and the employee's share of Social Security taxes and Medicare taxes.
 Furthermore, employers also remit and pay the employer's portion of the Social Security and Medicare tax liability.
 In California, employees are also generally subject to withholding for State Disability Insurance tax and California Personal Income Tax.
 Employers must withhold these amounts from employees and must also pay the Unemployment Insurance Tax and the Employment Training Tax.

-If a worker is classified as an independent contractor for federal and California tax purposes, they may receive a 1099-K or a 1099-MISC from a hiring entity which would report payments being made to the worker, dependent on the type of payments received and/or the amount of the payments.
+If a worker is classified as an independent contractor for federal and California tax purposes, they may receive a 1099-K, 1099-MISC, or 1099-NEC from a hiring entity which would report payments being made to the worker, dependent on the type of payments received and/or the amount of the payments.

 The information provided on a 1099-K generally includes the gross amount received from third party transactions (which includes gig platform transactions), the number of the payments received, and any federal or state income tax withholding where the worker did not provide taxpayer ID number.
-Whereas, the information provided on a 1099-MISC includes detailed income information, including, rents, royalties, other income, and nonemployee compensation.
+Whereas, the information provided on a 1099-MISC includes detailed income information, including, but not limited to, cash payments to workers on fishing boats and payments made to physicians in the course of a trade or business.
+The information provided on the 1099-NEC includes nonemployee compensation including, but not limited to, fees, commissions, prizes and awards for services performed as a nonemployee, and other forms of compensation for services performed for a trade or business by an individual who is not an employee.
 Unlike an employee, an independent contractor is considered self-employed and is able to take deductions for ordinary and necessary business expenses for items such as:

 - Vehicle expenses